vinitlate/Customer-Churn-Analysis-Telecom-in-R/README.md

 ## 📌 How to Run

 1. Clone the repo
-2. Place your dataset in the `/data` folder (e.g., `customer_data.csv`)
-3. Open `scripts/churn_analysis.R` in RStudio
+2. Open `scripts/churn_analysis.R` in RStudio
-4. Run the script step by step for full analysis and visualizations
+3. Run the script step by step for full analysis and visualizations

 ---

 ## 💡 Business Implications

-This project doesn't just explain *who* is likely to churn—it shows **why**, and helps businesses act on it.
+This project doesn't just explain *who* is likely to churn - it shows **why**, and helps businesses act on it.
 From loyalty programs for new customers to pricing strategy for high spenders, the insights drive targeted, cost-effective retention efforts.

 ---